inab/oeb_general_docs/how_to/participate/register_tool.md

-Register your tool to OpenEBench
+Register your tool or workflow
 -------------------------------